tgbv/crypto-scam/README.md

 ## Privacy statement and Terms of Service
 "I" refers to me (tgbv), the original creator of this project.
-"We" refers to the contributors of this project (including me).
+"We" refers to us, the contributors of this project (including me).
 "You" refers to you, as consumer/user of this service.

 I and future contributors of this project don't want/intent to disclose the privacy of anyone using this service.